 - After this course, participants will be able to summarize the accessibility of the current state-level newborn hearing screening brochures.

-- After this course, participants will be able to explain the why the term ‘refer’ is not the best option for describing newborn hearing screening results.
+- After this course, participants will be able to explain why the term ‘refer’ is not the best option for describing newborn hearing screening results.

 Erin Margaret Picou